dirdr/advent_of_code/README.md

-# Advent Of Code 2023 🎁 in rust 🦀
+# Advent Of Code 🎁 in rust 🦀
 ## About
-This is my attempt to solve as many of the 2023 edition AOC problems as possible !
+This is my attempt to AOC problems in rust !

 ## Setup
 If you want the run this aoc repo with your input, please provide them with the following name `day_{day_number}.txt`